awsdocs/amazon-rds-user-guide/doc_source/USER_ReadRepl.md

 #### RDS API<a name="USER_ReadRepl.XRgn.API"></a>

-To create a read replica from a source MySQL, MariaDB, Oracle, or PostgreSQL DB instance in a different AWS Region, you can call the Amazon RDS API operation [CreateDBInstanceReadReplica](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_CreateDBInstanceReadReplica.html)\.
+To create a read replica from a source MySQL, Microsoft SQL Server, MariaDB, Oracle, or PostgreSQL DB instance in a different AWS Region, you can call the Amazon RDS API operation [CreateDBInstanceReadReplica](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_CreateDBInstanceReadReplica.html)\.
 In this case, you call [CreateDBInstanceReadReplica](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_CreateDBInstanceReadReplica.html) from the AWS Region where you want the read replica \(destination Region\) and specify the Amazon Resource Name \(ARN\) for the source DB instance\.
 An ARN uniquely identifies a resource created in Amazon Web Services\.

 To create an encrypted read replica in a different AWS Region from the source DB instance, you can use the Amazon RDS API [https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_CreateDBInstanceReadReplica.html](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_CreateDBInstanceReadReplica.html) operation from the destination AWS Region\.
 To create an encrypted read replica in another AWS Region, you must specify a value for `PreSignedURL`\. `PreSignedURL` should contain a request for the [https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_CreateDBInstanceReadReplica.html](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_CreateDBInstanceReadReplica.html) operation to call in the source AWS Region where the read replica is created in\.
 To learn more about `PreSignedUrl`, see [https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_CreateDBInstanceReadReplica.html](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_CreateDBInstanceReadReplica.html)\.